dcremonini/yourl/README.md

 This is a Thymeleaf-based (http://www.thymeleaf.org/) template that uses Twitter Bootstrap (http://getbootstrap.com/) to render the home screen's HTML code.
 It renders the data (Model) provided by the request mappings in the UrlController class.

 ### [InMemoryUrlStoreService.java](https://github.com/davidkiss/yourl/blob/master/src/main/java/com/yourl/service/InMemoryUrlStoreService.java)
 The application currently only persists shortened urls into an in-memory persistence layer implemented in this minimalist class.
-Later on we can improve this by implementating the [IUrlStoreService](https://github.com/davidkiss/yourl/blob/master/src/main/java/com/yourl/service/IUrlStoreService.java) interface to persist data to a database.
+Later on we can improve this by implementing the [IUrlStoreService](https://github.com/davidkiss/yourl/blob/master/src/main/java/com/yourl/service/IUrlStoreService.java) interface to persist data to a database.

 That's it in a nutshell.
 If you have any question or suggestion, don't hesitate to contact me at info@kaviddiss.com.